A community for qualitative researchers.

 Amelia Greiner Safi, Senior Research Associate, Department of Communication

-My favorite qualitative methods books and articles are from Michael Q. Patton’s body of work, like Qualitative Research and Evaluation Methods.
+My favorite qualitative methods books and articles are from Michael Q. Patton’s work, like Qualitative Research and Evaluation Methods.

 Jenny Goldstein, Assistant Professor, Department of Global Development